Renchugo/Advanced-Computational-Methods-in-Drug-Discovery-ACMDD-/README.md

 5. In the main folder we also uploaded our presentation and a word file that includes our background research, literature, conclusions and discussion.

+6. ******For PDF file, like discussion and answers to questions, we have more pages, please click 'load more pages' in the bottom.